TheDevilWillBeBee/PyBFF/README.md

 * The base_config simulation uses a soup size of 16384 programs (8 times smaller than the original configuration) with 64 bytes each.
-The first self-replicating program emerges between iteration 140-150 epochs and one of its mutations has the following
+The first self-replicating program emerges between iteration 240-250 epochs and one of its mutations has the following
-  structure: `.0 e  VnQ n   t C         [  < "O   Kh { T , k 5 o3 + 0`.
+  structure: `.Z     [o<J {TT,,    ]G/H    B     u  P_      F  q~- 5I    K/`.
 Note that this program is not a palindrome.
 Contrary to the original paper, I set the initial position of the write_head to 64.
-This means that in the beginning of the execution the read head points to the start of program A and the write head points to the start of the program
-  B. In this way, the two programs are treated with more symmetry, and I found that this speeds up the emergence of the self-replicating programs.
+This means that in the beginning of the execution the read head points to the start of program A and the write head points to the start of the program B. In this way, the two programs are treated with more symmetry, which seems to speed up the emergence of the self-replicating programs.
 These settings can be changed in the config file.

 ## Notes